A decompositional framework for process theories in spacetime: Theory-specific considerations

 Finally, to finish out this section, we will discuss a number of other works, analysing them from the lens of our framework and in particular relate them to our notion of relevant and irrelevant minimal representatives.

 \

-In Ref. \cite{dolev2019constraining}, the author argues that the only thing that matters for the realisability of a quantum circuit is its coarse-grained causal structure as long as one has enough entanglement available.
-Two causal structures (minimal representatives) have the same coarse-grained causal structure if the ordering relationships between inputs and outputs is the same in both.
+In Ref. \cite{dolev2019constraining}, the author argues that the only thing that matters for the realisability of a quantum circuit is its input/output ordering as long as one has enough entanglement available.
+Two quantum circuits (or implementations, FPOs, minimal representatives) have the same input/output ordering if the ordering relationships between inputs and outputs is the same in both.
 In particular, this implies that the trivial minimal representative for the \MINOtype{2}{2} case would be irrelevant as it can be realised with the 1-zigzag.
 There is, however, a key caveat to this.
 Ref. \cite{dolev2019constraining} uses both regular quantum teleportation and port-based quantum teleportation \cite{ishizaka2008asymptotic} to convert circuits into the desired form.
 In port-based teleportation, the teleported state ends up in one of $N$ ports, say the port $i$, and the value of $i$ is only known to the sender, not the receiver.
 However, if $N$ is not infinite, this protocol can only work probabilistically (otherwise, this protocol would allow for signalling as the receiver can pick one of the $N$ ports at random and choose the right one with probability $1/N > 0$).
 Thus, with our implicit requirement for equalities to be exact, this reduction does not work.
 However, this does pose an interesting future direction that consists of defining a suitable notion of approximation for our framework.
-Another limitation is that Ref. \cite{dolev2019constraining} essentially only considers causal structures where there exists some global common cause which needs to be in the past of all elements which are not inputs.
+Another limitation is that Ref. \cite{dolev2019constraining} essentially only considers the case where there exists some global common cause which needs to be in the past of all elements which are not inputs.
 Considering our minimal representatives for the \MINOtype{2}{2}, we see that this is the case only for the Bell minimal representative, the 1-zigzag and the trivial minimal representative.
-Hence, even though the coarse-grained structure of the two-way communication minimal representative is the same as that of all the zigzags and the trivial minimal representative, we cannot apply the results of \cite{dolev2019constraining} to them.
+Hence, even though the input/output ordering of the two-way communication minimal representative is the same as that of all the zigzags and the trivial minimal representative, we cannot apply the results of \cite{dolev2019constraining} to them.

 \